jimkc/Leetcode-Notes/Medium/DP/Combination-Sum-IV.md

         :type target: int
         :rtype: int
         """
+        # Initialize: Count freq of each number
         dp = [0]*(target+1)
         for n in nums:
             if n <= target:
                 dp[n] += 1

+        # Use dp from small sum to large sum
         for i in range(1,len(dp)):
             if dp[i] != 0:    # if it's 0 (combinations) then we cant use it as dp to combine other nums to a new num for n in nums: